-Test 4 - How would the student like the service to be provided, and is the consumer willing to shoulder any additional costs created by his/her decision?
-The consumer ultimately has the choice of how the service is provided, but if his/her choice is not the most cost-effective method, the consumer must pay any additional costs.
+Test 4 - How would the student like the service to be provided, and is the consumer willing to shoulder any additional costs created by their decision?
+The consumer ultimately has the choice of how the service is provided, but if their choice is not the most cost-effective method, the consumer must pay any additional costs.

 Making authorizations for payment: